chrisnas/ClrEvents/README.md

 6. `GcLogger`: Console application used to test GcLog.

-7. `EventPipeGcLogger`: Console application used to test EventPipeGcLog (.NET Core Preview 5).
+7. `EventPipeGcLogger`: Console application used to test EventPipeGcLog (.NET Core 3.0.100).

 The `Counters\EventPipeCounters` Visual Studio solution contains different projets